exKitsune/AutoTriage/README.md

 | CycloneDX SBOM   | `analysis-inputs/sbom/sbom.json`                                | `input_dir/sbom/sbom.json`                                | ✅ Match |

 The workflow downloads artifacts to `analysis-inputs/` directory, and parsers read from the same structure by default.

+**SBOM Format**: Currently enforced to be **CycloneDX** format.
+The system gracefully handles missing SBOMs by:

+- Filtering out the `search_sbom` tool from available tools
+- Continuing analysis with other investigation tools
+- This prevents the AI from attempting to use unavailable tools

 ## Modular Architecture 🔌